drcoccodrillus/custom-printer-app/README.md

 ### Initialize the printer app

-`docker exec custom-printer discovery`
+`docker exec custom-printers discovery`

 ### Check if your printer has been configured

-`docker exec custom-printer lpstat -t`
+`docker exec custom-printers lpstat -t`

 ### Use your printer

-`docker exec custom-printer lp -d printer-name /printers/test-files/test.txt`
+`docker exec custom-printers lp -d printer-name /printers/test.txt`